Royal Hibernian Military School: Relocation and merger

 In 1922 the Royal Hibernian Military School moved to Shorncliffe, in Folkestone, Kent, and in 1924 it was merged with the Duke of York's Royal Military School which by then was in its current location atop 'Lone Tree Hill' above Dover Castle.

 A stained glass window depicting a saluting boy soldier is sited above the 'minstrel gallery' type balcony of the Duke of York's School Chapel in Dover, and commemorates the merging of the schools.

 Dublin campus

-The buildings of the Dublin campus are now part of St Mary's Hospital, Phoenix Park.
-A war memorial remains.
+Many of the school's original buildings remain and form a large part of St Mary's Hospital, Phoenix Park.
+A war memorial to those pupils that were killed in World War 1, the school's graveyard and protestant chapel also remain; the Roman Catholic chapel was demolished as the hospital site was developed.

 Bohemian F.C.

 Members of the school were instrumental in forming Bohemian F.C. in 1890.